andyprowl/reversi/README.md

 ## Limitations

 At the moment, neither AI nor online multi-player mode are supported.
-Both features are planned for the future.
+Both features are planned for future versions.

 ## Installation instructions